Skip to content

 Download the installer from ollama.com/download and run the setup wizard.

-Once installed, you can run a model with a single command.
-Let's start with Llama 3.2 3B — a small, fast model that runs on virtually any modern hardware:
+Once installed, pull a model and start chatting.
+We'll use Llama 3.2 3B — it's small (~2GB download), fast, and runs on virtually any modern hardware:

 ollama run llama3.2:3b